Park West Gallery donates to conservation and betterment

 “What we need to do is get in there and collar four or five of these cheetah to start monitoring them, because we have absolutely no idea what their conditions are or where they are,” Bone said.
 “Park West is in a position to be able to donate, and I know it’s going to be a win-win.”

 Founded in 2006, the Park West Foundation supports art education as well as providing resources to foster care youth.
-Park West Gallery in Detroit connects artists to collectors via land and sea art auctions by creating entertaining, educational and welcoming environments that ignite a passion for the arts.
+Park West Gallery in Detroit connects artists to collectors via art auctions at sea by creating entertaining, educational and welcoming environments that ignite a passion for the arts.